 Begins with drumming and the re-telling of the legend ‘White Buffalo Calf Woman’ to introduce ‘Lacey,’ then moves into a discussion about the drum and what she has learned about First Nations’ culture through research.
 She generally reads from Lacey and the African Grandmothers – either a tense, emotion-charged scene, or a loving scene between Lacey and her grandmother.

 When she opens the floor to questions, she puts out the seed that someone should ask about how she became a writer in Grade 4.
 “I use personal stories and lively anecdotes to answer questions, and always a child will ask me about Grade 4, meaning I get the chance to discuss my rather unconventional development as a writer through a penpal addiction,’ she says.

-Discussion sometimes flows into picture books, the writing process, research and/or the blending of fact and fiction.
+Discussion often flows into picture books, the writing process, research and/or the blending of fact and fiction.

 General Activities/Curricular Ties

 Research; blending fact and fiction; using real places and events to inspire writing, editing process

 Global community (citizenship)

 First Nations’ culture